wkhere/bcl/README.md

 repeating the string given times.

 Equality comparisons `==`, `!=` are allowed between all types, including mixing them.
-Obviously values of different non-number types are not equal.
+Obviously values of different types are not equal.

 Order comparisons `<`, `>`, , `<=`, `>=` are allowed between numbers and between strings,
 but not between mixed types.